Brittas, County Dublin

 The River Camac originates close to Brittas before descending through the Slade of Saggart to Saggart and beyond.

 Location

-Brittas is in the foothills of the Dublin Mountains, and about a 30-minute drive from Dublin city centre.
+Brittas is in the foothills of the Dublin Mountains, 18 km south-west of Dublin city centre (21 km by road).

 Representation

-Brittas is within the Dublin Mid-West electoral constituency, and the 'Clondalkin Local Electoral Area' for County Council elections.
+Brittas is in the Dáil constituency of Dublin Mid-West, and the local electoral area of Clondalkin for elections to South Dublin County Council.

 Amenities

 In the summer of 1876, with almost 30 families facing the future without a local education programme, Fr Michael Barry from Saggart was approached about the possibility of establishing a school in Brittas.
 In 1881, the house beside the old post office was rented from one Mrs Dowling of The Brittas Inn and a school was founded.
 On the opening day, 105 children registered, aged between 3 and 15.

 The Brittas Ponds Fishing Club was founded on Brittas Pond in 1903 by Major Gamble, and was still in existence as of 2015.
 The ponds first came into existence because of the need for huge amounts of fresh water to service the Swiftbrook Papermills in Saggart.
 The lands which were then called 'Bog Larkin' were sold by the Dowling family in 1847 and the lands flooded to create the ponds.
 It is believed that one of the last remaining Bronze Age crannogs in Ireland, and only one in County Dublin, exists within the ponds.